Inappropriation: A Novel

 PRAISE FOR THE NOVEL

-"A witty, energetic send-up of the current pieties surrounding racial and sexual identity."
+"A witty, energetic send-up of the current pieties surrounding racial and sexual identity.
+It goes without saying that Inappropriation is irreverent, but this is a loving, sisterly sort of ridicule, spoofing the absurdities of the very young and very woke."
 WALL STREET JOURNAL

 "Intelligent and has its finger on the zeitgeist."
 NEW YORK TIMES BOOK REVIEW